Michael Drayton: 1603–1631

-The last of Drayton's voluminous publications was The Muses' Elizium in 1630.
 He died in London, was buried in Poets' Corner in Westminster Abbey, and had a monument placed over him by the Countess of Dorset, with memorial lines attributed to Ben Jonson.
 The memorial was sculpted by Edward Marshall.

 Theatre

 Like other poets of his era, Drayton was active in writing for the theatre; but unlike Shakespeare, Ben Jonson, or Samuel Daniel, he invested little of his art in the genre.
 For a period of only five years, from 1597 to 1602, Drayton was a member of the stable of playwrights who supplied material for the theatrical syndicate of Philip Henslowe.
 Henslowe's Diary links Drayton's name with 23 plays from that period, and shows that Drayton almost always worked in collaboration with other Henslowe regulars, like Thomas Dekker, Anthony Munday and Henry Chettle, among others.
 Of these 23 plays, only one has survived, that being Part 1 of Sir John Oldcastle, which Drayton composed in collaboration with Munday, Robert Wilson and Richard Hathwaye.
 The text of Oldcastle shows no clear signs of Drayton's hand; traits of style consistent through the entire corpus of his poetry (the rich vocabulary of plant names, star names and other unusual words; the frequent use of original contractional forms, sometimes with double apostrophes, like "th'adult'rers" or "pois'ned'st") are wholly absent from the text, suggesting that his contribution to the collaborative effort was not substantial.
 William Longsword, the one play that Henslowe's Diary suggests was a solo Drayton effort, was never completed.

 Drayton may have preferred the role of impresario to that of playwright; he was one of the lessees of the Whitefriars Theatre, together with Thomas Woodford, nephew of the playwright Thomas Lodge, when it was started in 1608.
 Around 1606, Drayton was also part of a syndicate that chartered a company of child actors, The Children of the King's Revels.
 These may or may not have been the Children of Paul's under a new name, since the latter group appears to have gone out of existence at about this time.
 The venture was not a success, dissolving in litigation in 1609.